Ouidad Advanced Climate Control Defrizzing Shampoo Review

 Can this replace a clarifying shampoo?

-No. This is a gentle regular-use cleanser, not a reset wash.
-If you use heavy creams, oils, or several styling products between washes, keep a clarifying shampoo in your routine every week or two, depending on buildup.
+No. This is a gentle regular-use shampoo, not a deep-clean reset.
+If you use heavy creams, oils, dry shampoo, or several stylers between washes, keeping a clarifying shampoo in rotation will help prevent dullness and root buildup.

 Do you need the matching conditioner?

 Not necessarily.
-The shampoo works well with other conditioners as long as they give enough slip and moisture for your hair type.
-If you already have a conditioner that leaves your curls defined and soft, you do not need to buy the full line right away.
+The shampoo should work fine with another conditioner as long as it gives your hair enough slip and moisture.
+If you already have a conditioner that leaves your curls soft and defined, there is no need to buy the full line right away.

 Is this a good choice for straight hair?

-Usually not unless your hair is very dry and frizz-prone.
-This formula is designed with textured hair in mind and tends to make the most sense for waves, curls, and coils.
-Straight hair that gets oily or flat easily will often do better with a lighter shampoo.
+Usually not.
+This formula makes the most sense for waves, curls, and coils that need smoothing in humid weather.
+Straight hair, especially if it gets oily or flat quickly, will often do better with a lighter shampoo.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.